rh-aiservices-bu/grimoire/README.md

 - **Database Persistence**: SQLite database for storing projects and history
 - **API Access**: External API endpoints for integration with other systems
 - **OpenShift Ready**: Includes Containerfile and Helm chart for deployment
+- **Branded Interface**: Features the Grimoire logo and consistent branding throughout the application

 ## Quick Start